humanetech-community/engagement-ideas/ideas/humanetech-pyramids-framework/README.md

 Concepts:

 - From access to interaction
-- From protection to savety
+- From protection to safety

 | |Level | Concept keywords |
 | :---: | :--- | :--- |